 The UC Drought Response Report (PDF) summarizes actions that are being taken at each of the University of California campuses to reduce potable water use.

 The City of San Diego experiences regular droughts that put a strain on the water supply.
 As one of the largest water users in the City, UC San Diego is taking a leadership role in water conservation efforts.

-In 2009, UC San Diego students, staff, and faculty formed the collaborative “AQUAholics Anonymous” and developed a 12-Step Recovery Program to reduce water waste at UC San Diego and to promote water conservation and efficiency.
+In 2009, UC San Diego students, staff, and faculty formed the collaborative “AQUAholics Anonymous” and developed a 12-Step Recovery Program (PDF) to reduce water waste at UC San Diego and to promote water conservation and efficiency.
 The focus for AQUAholics Anonymous is BEHAVIOR CHANGE.

 - Encourage behavior changes to prevent water waste (combating water “addiction”).